-Mrs. Fields' Secret Ingredient
+Debbi Fields: Mrs. Fields' Secret Ingredient (1987 Interview)

-PART OF THE LATE BUCKMINSTER Fuller's genius was his capacity to transform a technology from the merely new to the truly useful by creating a new form to take advantage of its characteristics.
+Part of the late Buckminster Fuller's genius was his capacity to transform a technology from the merely new to the truly useful by creating a new form to take advantage of its characteristics.
 Fuller's geodesic designs, for instance, endowed plastic with practical value as a building material.
 His structures, if not always eye-appealing, still achieved elegance -- as mathematicians use the word to connote simplicity -- of function.
 Once, reacting to someone's suggestion that a new technology be applied to an old process in a particularly awkward way, Fuller said dismissively, "That would be like putting an outboard motor on a skyscraper."

 Introducing microcomputers with spreadsheet and word-processing software to a company originally designed around paper technology amounts to the same thing.
 If the form of the company doesn't change, the computer, like the outboard, is just a doodad.
 Faster long division and speedier typing don't move a company into the information age.